 The European Sleep Works Solution

 European Sleep Works does it differently.
 The components in our mattresses help reduce humidity and promote air flow in multiple ways.
-Our mattress cover is organic cotton quilted with a highly breathable lining of pure, lightweight wool that conducts moisture away from the body, allows air to circulate, and encourages water vapor to evaporate.
+Our mattress cover is cotton quilted with a highly breathable lining of pure, lightweight wool that conducts moisture away from the body, allows air to circulate, and encourages water vapor to evaporate.
 Our coils and our flexible slat system both provide constant airflow in and around your bed.
 Together, these components create a drier, cleaner, more durable mattress—and healthier, deeper, more comfortable sleep.